foxnoir/TDD_bloc_clean_architecture_template/README.md

 - How can we create a fake version of the dependency?
 - How do we control what our dependencies do?

 Get tests past.
-(Implement usecase methos functionality.)
+(Implement usecase methods functionality.)
 First Happy Cases, then try/catch (error handling).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>